paysdoc/ES6TypeScript/README.md

 Abstract methods are methods without a body that MUST be implemented by the subclass of the abstract class.
 ```
 Since a Person will never have to greet another person, remove the body and add the 'abstract'
 keyword in front of it.
-The Typescript compiler should complain about the Client class for not
+The TypeScript compiler should complain about the Client class for not
 having a greet method.
 ```
 ##Assignment 4 interfaces
-Interfaces serve multiple purposes in Typescript.
+Interfaces serve multiple purposes in TypeScript.
 As the Java equivalent of interfaces and (as you'll see in the next assignment) as a type.

 ```